complex64/protoc-gen-gorm/docs/docs/options.md

 ## Message Options

-Message options control generation of model and supporting code for your message type.
+Message options control generation of model and supporting code for your message types.

 ### model

-Marks a message as a model and have `protoc-gen-gorm` generate a Go struct for use with GORM v2.
+Marks a message as a _model_ so `protoc-gen-gorm` generates a Go struct and converter methods for use with GORM v2.

-The struct type name is the message name with "Model" appended.
+The struct type name is the message's name with "Model" appended.

 **Default:** `false`